Food and Drug Administration, HHS.

 14. What additional research is needed to examine the effect of DTC advertising on public health and other DTC advertising issues?
 Is there research that the agency should conduct, and if so, what should be the focus of that research?

 FDA is planning this public meeting to present the findings of its surveys and to hear the results of DTC research conducted by individuals, associations, organizations, academia, and companies.
 The objective of the meeting is for FDA to gather information to help the agency explore whether, and, if so, how, the agency's current regulatory approach to DTC prescription drug promotion should be modified.
-The agency believes presentations of research results will be the best format.
+The agency believes presentations of Start Printed Page 47923research results will be the best format.
 Therefore, the 2-day meeting will be conducted as a series of presentations.
 First, FDA will present the findings of its surveys, then others who have been scheduled will present their findings.
 A panel of FDA officials will listen to each presenter and ask questions.
 The audience will then have an opportunity to ask questions and provide comments on the research.

 To ensure timely handling, the outer envelope should be clearly marked with the docket number listed in the heading in this document, along with the statement “DTC Meeting.”
 Groups should submit two copies.
 The request to participate should contain the following information: